 Distribution facilities consist of an elevated tank, four booster stations, two above ground reservoirs complete with booster stations, two above ground reservoirs and one standpipe.

-The Town is taking a proactive approach to protect the safety of the drinking water provided to its customers by implementing a premise isolation backflow prevention program.
 The Town's Backflow Prevention and Cross Connection Control Program will minimize the potential for contamination of the Town's drinking water supply.
 The program involves identifying cross connections between potable and non-potable sources and ensuring that these connections are removed or that protective devices are installed to prevent the contamination of the Town's drinking water supply.

 All Industrial, Commercial, Institutional (ICI) and Multi-Unit Residential properties connected to the Town's municipal water system are required to participate.
 The Backflow Prevention and Cross Connection Control By-law 2013-31 came into effect on July 15, 2013.
 The By-law requires that all ICI and Multi-Unit residential owners have the following services performed by a qualified contractor in order to comply:

 The property owner/occupant (for which the By-law applies) is required to have a qualified contractor carry out a cross-connection survey of all plumbing in each building or structure every five years, or upon change of occupancy, and to submit a report to the Town's Backflow Prevention Coordinator.